vaibhavxtripathi/Weather-App/README.md

 1. **Search for a Location**: Enter the name of the city in the search bar.
 2. **Fetch Weather Data**: The app sends a request to the OpenWeather API to retrieve weather information.
 3. **Display Results**: The app dynamically updates the UI with the current weather details and forecast.
+4. **Display Charts**: It dynamically updates the UI with the 3 charts that can be navigated using the navigation buttons.

 ---